microsoft/BotBuilder-Samples/Node/sample-knowledgeBot/README.md

 # Using Search to Create Data Driven Bots

-In this demo I'll demonstrate how to use Azure Document DB, Azure Search and the Microsoft Bot Framework to build a bot that searches and filters over an underlying dataset.
+In this demo I'll demonstrate how to use Azure Cosmos DB, Azure Search and the Microsoft Bot Framework to build a bot that searches and filters over an underlying dataset.

 [![Deploy to Azure][Deploy Button]][Deploy Node/KnowledgeBot]